C-ZLTV/c-zltv.github.io/README.md

 Everyting has been centered with a max() function for the width and a margin-inline set to auto.

 The Navigation Bar is responsive with a regular Logo and Anchor Links template separated by space-between for Desktop and a on/off Hamburger Menu for Mobile, made interactive with JS.
-In the navigation file were included all the shared base styles for both the mobile and desktop version while the specific separate styles were included in two separate media queries for simplicity.
+In the navigation file were included all the shared base styles for mobile and desktop versions while the separate mobile and desktop styles were included in two separate media queries for simplicity.

-All the hero section text was made made responsive with clamp() functions that provide a mimimun, ideal and maximum sizes so there was no need for @media queries.
-The same approach was taken for the button with with the addition of padding expressed in em unit instead of rem.
+All the hero section text was made responsive with clamp() functions that provide mimimun, ideal and maximum sizes so there was no need for @media queries.
+The same approach was taken for the button with the addition of padding expressed in em unit instead of rem.

 The first section, Vision and Story has 2 main blocks both with a paragraph and a responsive image that simply fall as follows on the mobile version but are made into row and reverse-row with flexbox for desktop.

-The second section, Skills has a similar structure to the first section but instead of images the main focus are the buttons made responsive and fluid with flexbox and specifically setting flex-grow to 1 and activating wrap.
+The second section, Skills has a similar structure to the first one but instead of images the main focus are the buttons made responsive and fluid with flexbox and specifically setting flex-grow to 1 and activating wrap.
 In addition to this, all the eight buttons have a unique hover effect that displays all the colors used in the drawings.

-The last section, Experiences is simple, with only text and borders to divide the content.
+The last section, Experiences is more simple, with only text and borders to divide the content.
 It mantaines the same look for both the mobile and the desktop version.

-The final part of the website, the footer includes all the contact.
-They are made accessible with a link integratd inside a button and an icon besides them, that esplicates what each button is for.
-On the mobile version the buttons simply fall in a colum as per default while on the desktopk version they are in a row thank to flexbox.
+The final part of the website, the footer includes all the contact links.
+They are made accessible with a link integrated inside a button and an icon besides them, that esplicates what each button is for.
+On the mobile version the buttons simply fall in a colum as per default while on the desktop version they are in a row thanks to flexbox.
 The icon-button relationship is also governed by flexbox.

 ### Built with